 Many victims have suffered their burn injuries as a result of defective products or improperly maintained property.
 As a consequence of such negligence, burn victims will spend years in painful rehabilitation and go through multiple reconstructive surgeries in an attempt to rebuild their lives.

 At Hauptman, O’Brien, Wolf & Lathrop, P.C. we understand the complexity of burn injuries and know how long it takes to complete the treatment process.
-We develop and document the complete range of medical, therapeutic and rehabilitative services necessary to sustain a burn victim for years, or even a lifetime.
+We document the complete range of medical, therapeutic and rehabilitative services necessary to sustain a burn victim for years, or even a lifetime.

-For information to help you and your family in a burn injury lawsuit, and to give you the resources to support the long and difficult recovery ahead, contact one of our expert burn injury attorneys at Hauptman, O’Brien, Wolf & Lathrop.
+For information to help you and your family in a burn injury lawsuit, and to give you the resources to support the long and difficult recovery ahead, contact one of our experienced burn injury attorneys at Hauptman, O’Brien, Wolf & Lathrop.
 We can represent you in cases with any of the following characteristics: